matthewwolak/Wolak_etal_SongSparrowFitnessQG/README.md

 The data provided here are sufficient to replicate the analyses presented in the above paper, and are therefore a restricted subset of the full Mandarte dataset.

 If you are interested in running additional analyses that require further data then please get in touch with at least one (preferably all) of the following project leaders:
-  - Prof Peter Arcese (University of British Columbia): peter.arcese<at>ubc.ca
+  - Prof. Peter Arcese (University of British Columbia): peter.arcese{at}ubc.ca
-  - Prof Lukas Keller (University of Zurich): lukas.keller<at>ieu.uzh.ch
+  - Prof. Lukas Keller (University of Zurich): lukas.keller{at}ieu.uzh.ch
-  - Prof Jane Reid (University of Aberdeen): jane.reid<at>abdn.ac.uk
+  - Prof. Jane Reid (University of Aberdeen): jane.reid{at}abdn.ac.uk

 We are always happy to develop collaborations with researchers who have good ideas for new analyses.